MartinPacker/md2pptx/user-guide.md

 Don't code any headings or more than one row.

+For the types of graphics supported see [Graphics File References](#graphics-file-references).

 #### Special Case: Two By Two Grid Of Graphics

 The best Markdown fit for four graphics on a slide is a two row table with two pairs of cells. md2pptx will "special case" such a table.